-It's exactly 20 years since gay director Gus Van Sant won top prizes at the Cannes Film Festival with his film Elephant based on the 1999 Columbine school shootings.
+It's 21 years since gay director Gus Van Sant won top prizes at the Cannes Film Festival with his film Elephant based on the 1999 Columbine school shootings.
 The first American to win the prestigious awards since Quentin Tarantino in 1994 for Pulp Fiction, Gus Van Sant got both the Palme d'Or and Best Director honour.
 Van Sant's My Own Private Idaho with Keanu Reeves and River Phoenix is a gay cult classic and this sensibility is evident in his Oscar-winning Good Will Hunting.

 In the film Elephant Gus Van Sant went back to the more experimental roots of his fimmaking, using real high school students rather than actors.
 He's been talking about the film in an exclusive interview with OutUK correspondent Ron Dicker.